madetech/learn/technology/README.md

     <div class="card-body card-border">
       <h3 class="card-title mt-0">Katas</h3>
       <p class="card-text">
-        Develop your programming skills using these solo training exercises; Ideal for those looking to improve their test-driven development.
+        Develop your skills using these training exercises; Ideal for those looking to improve their test-driven development.
       </p>
       <a href="/katas" class="btn btn-success">Learn more</a>
     </div>